-Join Richard Harrington for an in-depth discussion in this video The Cylindrical method, part of Creating Panoramas with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video The Cylindrical method, part of Lightroom: Creating Panoramas.

 - Alright, now that you've mastered the perspective method, Let's switch to the cylindrical method.
 This is best for very wide-angle panoramas.
 So if you have a lot of shots, even up to a full 360, the cylindrical method tends to work the best.
 The benefit of cylindrical is it does a good job of eliminating, sort of, the bow-tie effect that we saw with the typical projections methods.
 Remember, when you look at the standard shape here, and you look at the crop, you see that perspective tends to make a bit of a bow-tie shape.